stappersg/vBook/src/reference/vSL/objects.md

 ];
 ```

->Please note that unlike objects where fields are declared between parentheses, groups use squared brackets.
+&#9998; Unlike objects where fields are declared between parentheses, groups use squared brackets.